yeasy/learning_pickleball/en/21_physics_biomechanics.md

   - According to lever principles, the longer the moment arm, the greater the output force produced by the same muscle contraction

 - **Why does holding the paddle lower in the grip produce more powerful shots?**
-  - The lower the grip position (closer to the paddle head), the longer the moment arm
+  - The lower the grip position (closer to the butt/end of the handle, farther from the paddle head), the longer the moment arm
   - Standard grip position is the optimal balance point, providing sufficient moment arm while maintaining hand control

 - **Why does gripping too tightly reduce power?**